V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – koloni : colony

-– kombe (makombe) : end of a path, a certain distance / wide space on a plateau
+– kombe (makombe) : part of the way, quite a distance away / wide space on a plateau

 – kombe (makombe) : tooth pulled out, place where a tooth is missing